omenlog/binaryTrees/README.md

 #### Reduce

-We can use reduce over one tree created just like we do with standard arrays
+We can use reduce over one tree created just like we do with standard arrays:

 ```js
   const newTree = createRBT(1,2,3,4,5);